 Read More: How To Properly Clean Your Makeup Brushes

-The great thing about this recipe is that it allows you to get your creative juices flowing.
+You can really make this DIY body wash your own and get those creative juices flowing.
 Is your favorite soap unscented?
-Add in some essential oils to make it a yummy smelling body wash!
-The sky is the limit with add-ins.
+Add in some essential oils to make a delicious-smelling body wash.
+The sky is the limit when it comes to your creativity.

 - Optional Heat mixture and add more water to reach desired texture

 - This body wash will not lather.
-If you crave the sudsy lather, experiment by adding in some glycerin, which can be purchased at a health food store.
+If you crave the sudsy lather, experiment by adding in some glycerin.
+Glycerin can be purchased at any health food store.
 Adding castile soap to your mixture will also create a lather.
 Commercial body wash uses sulfates to create a lather, and this natural recipe does not include additive lathering chemicals.

 - If your skin is especially dry, considering adding in a tablespoon of vitamin E oil, or some coconut oil.
 Coconut milk is not suggested, as it will decrease the shelf life of your body wash to a few days before it turns rancid.